JordanHendl/bento/README.md

 [BENTO]

-Crate to package up shaders and their associated info into a binary file format.
-Also supports inspecting and loading this format.
+Bento packages shaders and their associated metadata into the Bento Format, a compact binary layout designed around SPIR-V output.
+Each compiled artifact is a Bento File that captures the shader stage, bind group variables, and the generated SPIR-V payload so callers can load or inspect the output without re-running the compiler.

+## Project overview

-Aiming to support GLSL, HLSL, and Slang reflection.
+* **Supported sources**: GLSL, HLSL, and Slang, reflected through shaderc and rspirv-reflect.

-Output binary format is SPIR-V.
+* **Artifacts**: Bento Files contain the serialized `CompilationResult`, including reflection data and SPIR-V words.
+* **Tooling**: Two binaries ship with the crate:
+  * `bentosc` compiles shaders into the Bento Format.
+  * `bentoinspect` reads an existing Bento File and emits a summary or pretty JSON.

 ## CLI usage

-The `bentocc` binary compiles shader sources into serialized `CompilationResult` files.
+The `bentosc` binary compiles shader sources into serialized Bento Files.
 Typical usage:

 ```
-bentocc tests/fixtures/simple_compute.glsl \
+bentosc tests/fixtures/simple_compute.glsl \
     --stage compute \
     --lang glsl \
     --opt performance \
-    --output target/simple_compute.bin \
+    --output target/simple_compute.bto \
     --name simple_compute \
     --verbose
 ```

 Supported languages include GLSL, HLSL, and Slang via the `--lang` flag.

-The command prints metadata about the compiled shader when `--verbose` is provided and writes the binary artifact to the path specified by `--output`.
+The command prints metadata about the compiled shader when `--verbose` is provided and writes the Bento File to the path specified by `--output`.